BioMetal (video game): Gameplay

 Weapon power-ups are gained by destroying pods and picking up the released power-ups, which cycle through the various weapon types as in Raiden.
 Some weapons cancel each other out.
 The player also has a shield in the form of four spinning orbs that circle around the ship when engaged.
 Charge power is drained when the shield is active.
 The shield can be used as protection against enemy fire.

 Reception

-Famitsu gave it a 23/40.
+BioMetal received an average reception from critics.